-• The ACC system:

-- Does not react to pedestrians, oncoming vehicles, and stationary objects (e.g., a stopped vehicle in a traffic jam or a disabled vehicle).

-- Cannot take street, traffic, and weather conditions into account, and may be limited upon adverse sight distance conditions.

-- Does not predict the lane curvature or the movement of preceding vehicles and will not compensate for such changes.

-- Does not always fully recognize complex driving conditions, which can result in wrong or missing distance warnings.

-- Can only apply a maximum of 25% of the vehicle's braking capability, and will not bring the vehicle to a complete stop.
+- The ACC system: - Does not react to pedestrians, oncoming vehicles, and stationary objects (e.g., a stopped vehicle in a traffic jam or a disabled vehicle). - Cannot take street, traffic, and weather conditions into account, and may be limited upon adverse sight distance conditions. - Does not always fully recognize complex driving conditions, which can result in wrong or missing distance warnings. - Can only apply a maximum of 40% of the vehicle's braking capability, and will not bring the vehicle to a complete stop.